Anatou/wacom-button-mapper/README.md

 The python script uses os, json, subprocess, and pynput, I know I could cut the number of library by half You need all the wacom drivers and library for your system too

+## Cool logo
-I made a cool logo if you want to make a clean .desktop file from the app
+I made a cool logo if you want to make a nice .desktop file for the app